 Crepes are carbohydrate rich, as each 10-inch crepe contains 13 g of carbohydrates.
 Carbohydrates provide your body with energy, so eating high-carbohydrate foods can be beneficial before athletic events.
 While crepes are high in carbohydrates, pancakes are higher in this nutrient; a pancake with just a 4-inch diameter contains 18 g of carbohydrates.

 Crepes are relatively low in sugar; each 10-inch wide crepe provides just 4 g.
 This amount is 1 g less than a 4-inch wide pancake contains.
 Eating too much sugar can lead to tooth decay and may encourage obesity, as sugar is calorie-dense but not very filling.
 To satisfy your sweet tooth healthfully, top your crepe with fresh chopped fruit.

 Crepes do not provide much protein; one crepe with a 10-inch diameter contains just 4 g, which is half of what a cup of milk contains.
 Protein is necessary for the growth and repair of all of your body's tissues.
 Up the protein content of your crepes by filling them with Greek yogurt, or add a spoon full of nut butter.

 Crepes are moderately low in cholesterol, with 40 mg in each 10-inch crepe.
-This amount comprises 13 percent of the American Heart Association's daily suggested limit of 300 mg; too much cholesterol can increase your risk of heart disease.
+This amount comprises 13 percent of the American Heart Association's daily suggested limit of 300 mg.